Multiple Sclerosis Centers of Excellence

 Vaccines and Multiple Sclerosis: A Practical Guide

-Kathy Tortorice, PharmD -- VA National Pharmacy Benefits Management Service
+Kathy Tortorice, PharmD, BCPS -- VA National Pharmacy Benefits Management Service

 Human Papilloma Virus Vaccine

-Overall, vaccines are safe and effective for people with MS and are important disease prevention tools.
+Overall, vaccines are safe and effective for people with MS and should be utilized based on current guidelines.
 There are no concerns for use of non-live vaccines in people with MS. Live, attenuated vaccines should usually be avoided in people with MS when an effective, safe alternative is available.
-The use of live, attenuated vaccines should be avoided during and for two months after treatment with fingolimod because of the risk of infection.
-Additionally, vaccines should not be given during therapy with daclizumab, alemtuzumab, and ocrelizumab.
-If a live vaccine is required, therapy with these agents should not begin until 8 weeks after the vaccination.
-The risk of live, attenuated vaccines for people taking a DMT is uncertain; people on these medications should discuss the potential risk and benefits of live, attenuated vaccines, such as Zostavax®, with their health care provider.
 Vaccines should not be given during or within 4-6 weeks of an MS relapse.
-If you have any questions or concerns, please talk with your health care provider.
+Additional guidance on the COVID-19 vaccine can be found on the MSCoE COVID-19 and Vaccine webpage.
+If you have any questions or concerns about vaccines, please talk with your health care provider.